Turritopsis rubra: Description

 The entire Turritopsis genus is a very small group of Hydrozoa creatures with the crimson jellyfish being on the slightly larger side of the genus.
-The crimson jellyfish ranges in size from just 3 to 7mm depending on what stage of its life cycle the creature is currently in.
+The crimson jellyfish ranges in size from just 3 to 7 mm depending on what stage of its life cycle the creature is currently in.
 Being roughly the size of a pinky nail, the creature is like many other jellyfish being very simple with few organs.
 Underneath its transparent umbrella, the jellyfish has just a stomach, gonads, and a mouth.
 The bell margin then rounds out the umbrella and is the attachment point for the tentacles.
 These tentacles serve the purpose of hunting and gathering food, because — unlike many other species of jellyfish — the crimson jellyfish does not have any arms.
 The crimson jelly has approximately 120 tentacles which is significantly more than other members of the Turritopsis genus which range from 80 to 100 tentacles.